hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 -d "grant_type=client_credentials&client_id=$YOUR_CLIENT_ID&client_secret=$YOUR_CLIENT_SECRET"
 ```

-The following snippet show the example of code using python to obtain the access token.
+The following snippet shows the example of the code using Python to obtain the access token.
 The same as previous code snippet, YOUR_CLIENT_ID and YOUR_CLIENT_SECRET variables must be substituted accordingly.

 ```python
 from oauthlib.oauth2 import BackendApplicationClient